 Experience the Southern Moreton Bay Islands…

 The largest of the Southern Moreton Bay Islands, Russell has it all including a medical centre, supermarket, library, museum, pool, RSL and bowls clubs.
-Pop over to this local island (home to some 3000 residents) for a relaxed stay, and be sure to pop by Aunty Alice’s Café.
+Visit this local island for a relaxed stay, and be sure to pop by Aunty Alice’s Café.

 Hungry?
-There are plenty of spots to eat including The Blue Parrot Café, Mumma’s Pizza, Waters Edge Bistro and more.
+There are plenty of spots to eat including The Blue Parrot Café, Waters Edge Bistro, The Wild Goat and more.

 Pack a picnic and ferry across to this tiny island.
 Just 2km long and half a kilometre wide, kids can swim in the pool near the jetty.

 Join the laidback lifestyle on Lamb.
-The island has accommodation (including dog-friendly stays) plus a tennis court, licensed recreation club and general store.
+The island has a tennis court, licensed recreation club and general store.

 Walk over to…